INFO 523 Syllabus Summer 2025

 Reading quizzes will be linked from the course schedule.
 They always cover reading that is due since the previous quiz and up to and including the deadline for the given quiz.
 They’re due by 11:59pm on the indicated day on the course schedule.

-Homework assignments (6), due every other week (roughly), completed individually.
-Each homework assignment is worth 9% of the course grade.
+Homework assignments (5), due every week (roughly), completed individually.
+Each homework assignment is worth 10% of the course grade.
 Lowest homework assignment score is dropped.

 Homework assignments are due by 11:59pm on the indicated day on the course schedule.

-- Project 2: Teams will pick a dataset of interest to them and develop a data mining workflow in Python (problem –> solution).
-Project 2 is worth 25% of the course grade.
+- Teams will pick a dataset of interest to them and develop a data mining workflow in Python (problem –> solution).
+The final project is worth 50% of the course grade.

 All team members must take part in the presentation.
-Presentations must be given in person in class, or via Zoom if the team requires.
+Presentations must be given via Zoom if the team requires.
 My preference is that the team stick to one method of delivery (all presenters in person or all presenters on Zoom), but I realize a lot can change throughout this semester, and we’ll adjust accordingly.

 All work is expected to be submitted by the deadline and there are no make ups for any missed assessments.
 See Late work policy for policies on late work.